IAMconsortium/nomenclature/docs/user_guide/config.rst

 Importing from an external repository
 -------------------------------------

-In order to import form an external repository the configuration file must define the repository und the repositories key.
+In order to import from an external repository, the configuration file must define the repository and the repositories key.

-The repository needs a name, in the example below *common-definitions* and a *url*, for
+The repository has a **name** (in the example below *common-definitions*) and a **url**:
-example:

 .. code:: yaml